Dikio unveils action plans for ex-agitators – The Sun Nigeria

-The Interim Administrator, Presidential Amnesty Programme (PAP), Col. Milland Dixon Dikio (rtd), has unveiled his next plan for ex-agitators, saying he would focus on wealth creation leveraging on partnerships that will have positive effects on the economy of the Niger Delta and the country.
+Interim Administrator, Presidential Amnesty Programme (PAP), Milland Dikio, has unveiled his plan for former agitators, saying he would focus on wealth creation leveraging on partnerships that would have positive effects on the economy of the Niger Delta and the country.

-He said having laid the foundation in his first one year with his outlined vision, the time for action had come to produce the desired result for the benefit of all.
+He said having laid the foundation in his first one year, the time for action had come to produce the desired result for the benefit of all.

 Speaking at separate meetings with leaders of first and third phases of the PAP in Uyo, Akwa Ibom State, Dikio said his quest to leave a strong legacy was driven by his passion for the development of the region.

-The amnesty boss, in a statement signed at the weekend by his Special Adviser, Nneotaobase Egbe, encouraged the ex-agitators to strive to see beyond the monthly stipends, to the economic opportunities around them.
+The amnesty boss, in a statement at the weekend by his aide, Nneotaobase Egbe, encouraged the former agitators to strive to see beyond the monthly stipends, to the economic opportunities around them.

-He said: “Within the short time I have, we will change things for the better.
+“Within the short time I have, we will change things for the better.
 That is why we have changed the model of trainings that you get to the Train-Employ-Mentor model.
-The kind of trainings that will make you self-sufficient and qualified to have a job that you will be paid far above the N65,000; trainings that will bring more value to you”.
+The kind of trainings that will make you self-sufficient and qualified to have a job that you will be paid far above the N65,000; trainings that will bring more value to you.”

 According to Dikio, the Niger Delta remained the richest place in the country not because of oil and gas, but its natural endowment, such as human capital, farm produce and fisheries, domiciled across the region and waiting to be explored by willing hands.

-“We are organizing a summit in Warri soon.
-Warri used to be the oil city with lots of activities but now it has become like a ghost town.
-We want to highlight what the city has, its economic importance and also for entrepreneurial purpose.
-We have to do everything possible to bring back businesses to the region.

-“I keep saying this that if you are not providing service you can’t be rich.
-Once you have what you are offering and when you are able to take care of yourself, nobody can insult you”.

-In his remarks, leader of the first phase ex-agitators and National President of the Leadership, Peace, and Cultural Development Initiative (LPCDI), Reuben Wilson, thanked Dikio for restoring their confidence in the PAP.
+Leader of the first phase former agitators and National President of the Leadership, Peace, and Cultural Development Initiative (LPCDI), Reuben Wilson, thanked Dikio for restoring their confidence in the PAP.

 He said in the past, the programme was managed like a personal estate with the beneficiaries grossly shortchanged while others became billionaires.
 But, with the coming of Dikio, “we now have hope because of the new vision.”

-In their remarks, National Chairman and Secretary of the third phase, Tonye Bobo and Elaye Slaboh, respectively, said in the last one year, they had not embarked on any form of protest because of what Dikio had done to change their mindset.
+National Chairman and Secretary of the third phase, Tonye Bobo, and Elaye Slaboh, respectively, said in the last one year, they had not embarked on any form of protest because of what Dikio had done to change their mindset.

-They said in the past street protests were regular for them, but didn’t know that it was de-marketing the region and driving away businesses.
+They said in the past, street protests were regular for them but did not know that it was de-marketing the region and driving away businesses.

 Leave a Reply